How to File a Personal Injury Lawsuit in Pennsylvania

 Before your case goes to trial, there are a number of other things that occur.
 First, both sides might file pre-trial motions.
 If the defendant believes that your complaint fails to state a legal basis for a lawsuit or if the stated facts do not establish negligence, a motion to dismiss the case could be filed.
 On the other hand, if our Pennsylvania personal injury attorney feels that the supporting facts establish a clear victory, a motion for summary judgment might be filed.

 In a personal injury lawsuit, both sides are required to share the evidence they have.
 Known as discovery, this is often done by filing interrogatories and a request for the production of documents.
 Interrogatories are written questions that require a response.
 The request for documents is just what it sounds like, a formal request for emails, receipts, reports, bank statements, medical records, or any other material that is relevant to the case.
 In many cases, the plaintiff, defendant, and other parties, such as witnesses, could be deposed.
 A deposition is a formal questioning of an individual under oath.
-Our experienced Pennsylvania personal injury attorney will aggressively pursue all the relevant evidence and is skilled at drafting interrogatories and conducting depositions.
+Our experienced Chester PA personal injury attorney will aggressively pursue all the relevant evidence and is skilled at drafting interrogatories and conducting depositions.
 In many cases, it is the quality of the evidence that determines the verdict.

 Trial or Settlement